rand-tech/xrefer/docs/usage.md

 ## Basic Navigation

 Once the analysis finishes you will jump to the analyzed entry point of the sample and will be greeted by the `base` view.
 This is the context aware view that updates based on the current function being viewed in disassembly and/or pseudocode views.
+The XRefer side pane with this and/or cluster views is meant to remain open while browsing the binary code.
+The side pane can be expanded/collapsed using the arrow indicator on the right border of the pane.

 ![base_view 1.png](../images/base_view_1.png)